Mejiro Ramonu: 1986: Three-year-old season

 A retirement ceremony was held at Tokyo Racecourse on February 8, 1987, where she appeared wearing the race bib from her Q.E.II Cup.
 That same year, she was inducted in to the JRA Hall of Fame alongside Symboli Rudolf.

 Breeding career

 Following retirement, she became a broodmare at the Mejiro Stud.
 However, throughout her breeding career, she was never able to produce any crops that matched her, with none of her crops winning any major titles.
 From her mare line, Field Rouge won the Kawasaki Kinen in 2008, Kosoku Straight won the Falcon Stakes in 2017, and Glory Vase won the Hong Kong Vase in 2019.

 Mejiro Ramonu died at the Mejiro Farm on September 22, 2005, at the age of 22 due to old age.
 Her grave is erected inside the properties of the Mejiro Stud, currently the Lake Villa Farm.

-Offsprings
+Offspring

-The list of offsprings is based on information available on JBIS Search and the Kyosoba no Furusato Annaijo.
+The list of offspring is based on information available on JBIS Search and the Kyosoba no Furusato Annaijo.